GrahameGW/grahamegw.github.io/_posts/2020-10-25-building-a-free-website-epilogue.markdown

 $ sudo mysql_secure_installation
 </code></pre>

 You'll be prompted with a whole bunch of security questions.
 Create a password for the root user, and accept the defaults for everything else.
-Once you're done, check the status of the MySQL service with the command <code>service mysql status</code>.
+Once you're done, check the status of the MySQL service with the command `service mysql status`.

 Once MySQL is installed, we can connect to our remote RDS instance with a single command: